oasci/pitt-biosc1540-2024f/README.md

 All other data, information, documentation, and associated content provided within this project are released under the [CC BY-NC-SA 4.0 license][cc-by-nc-sa-4.0] as specified in `LICENSE_INFO.md`.

 Why are we using copyleft licenses?
-Many people have dedicated countless hours to producing high-quality materials that are incorporated into this website.
+Many people have dedicated countless hours to producing high-quality materials incorporated into this website.
 We want to ensure that students maintain access to these materials.

 ## Web analytics